Learning When Not to Learn: Risk-Sensitive Abstention in Bandits with Unbounded Rewards: RELATED WORK

 \textbf{Full prior knowledge.} Perhaps the simplest approach is to assume that the agent knows the precise safety constraint upfront (see \citealp{zhao_state-wise_2023} for a survey).
 This immediately resolves the Heaven or Hell problem; indeed, it eliminates the need for the agent to ``learn when not to learn'' at all.
 However, full knowledge of the safety constraint may not hold in practice.
-In contrast, we only assume that the (1) baseline policy performs well in-distribution and (2) the agent can always safely abstain. \looseness=-1
+In contrast, we only assume that the (1) baseline policy performs well in-distribution and (2) the agent can always safely abstain.

 \textbf{Learning constraints using a safe fallback action.} There is a growing body of work which shares our assumption of a safe fallback action. \citet{liu2021learning, stradi2024learning} use this approach in the constrained MDP model, while \citet{wu2016conservativebandits,kazerouni2017conservativecontextuallinearbandits,lin2022stochasticconservativecontextuallinear,chen2022strategiessafemultiarmedbandits} require the reward to exceed a fixed baseline in a bandit model.
-These papers generally rely on a pair of subtle but crucial assumptions to obtain zero constraint violation: (1) the constraint violation on any given time step is bounded and (2) the baseline policy satisfies the constraints with a known amount of slack (this is called \emph{Slater's gap}, although not all of the above papers use this term).
+These papers generally rely on a pair of subtle but crucial assumptions to obtain zero constraint violation: (1) the constraint violation on any given time step is bounded and (2) the baseline policy satisfies the constraints with a known amount of slack (this property is often referred to as \emph{Slater's gap}~\citep{bernasconi2024primaldualmethodsbanditsstochastic}, although not all of the above papers use this terminology).
 This combination of assumptions enables the agent to still explore aggressively with some known probability.
-Furthermore, the resulting bounds typically depend inversely on Slater's gap. \looseness=-1
+Furthermore, the resulting bounds typically depend inversely on Slater's gap.

 Our work is complementary to each of these two assumptions.
 First, rather than assuming global boundedness, we assume that rewards decrease at a bounded \emph{rate}, i.e., rewards are Lipschitz continuous.
 Second, rather than dependence on the reward or cost function (in the form of Slater's gap), our bounds depend on the input distribution: specifically, our bounds degrade as the agent sees more OOD inputs.
-Our approach may be more or less realistic depending on the specific context, but it notably diverges from the typical way fallback actions are utilized. \looseness=-1
+Our approach may be more or less realistic depending on the specific context, but it notably differs from the typical way fallback actions are utilized.